 We recommend that any guests stay in local hotels or B&B accommodation during arrival weekend as space is very limited.

 Please contact halls management when you arrive regarding this request.
 Our licence conditions state:

-Car parking permits are available.
+Car parking permits are available for all halls except 75 Penrhyn Road.
 Please contact the halls management when you arrive.
 You will need your car ownership and insurance documents.
 See further details in our welcome to halls section.

 You might want to consider renting in the private sector.
 These properties can be houses, flats, lodgings or rooms in flat shares.
 You may have to take a 12-month tenancy.
 You'll usually need six weeks' rent as a deposit and a month's rent in advance.

-The landlord must sign up to our recommended Code of Standards and will have provided a Gas Safety Certificate.
+The landlord must sign up to our recommended Code of Standards (PDF) and will have provided a Gas Safety Certificate.